alirezaabbaszadeh/RL-lookback-LeadLag-signature/README.md

 | `leadlag-report` | Render the Markdown/PDF-ready research report and appendix. |
 | `leadlag-log-trajectories` | Record offline trajectories for behaviour cloning. |
 | `leadlag-train-offline` | Train the offline RL baseline and compare with online results. |
+> All CLI entry points support a shared `--format` switch.
+Use `--format json` (or the legacy `--json`) for machine-readable envelopes that include command metadata and artifacts.

 ### Scenario Driver CLI